Meet4021/Bank-Marketing-Project/README.md

 ## Project Purpose

-This project will build a machine learning model to allow a bank to predict the outcome of a marketing campaign for each of its clients.
-This will allow the bank to focus its efforts on the clients that are most likely to respond positively to the campaign.
+This project will build a machine learning model to predict the outcome of a marketing campaign for each client of a bank.
+This will allow the bank to focus its marketing efforts on the clients that are most likely to respond positively to the campaign.

-Four types of classifier algorithms were tested:
+Four types of classifier algorithms will be tested:
 1. Logistic Regression
 2. Random Decision Forest
 3. K-Nearest Neighbours